PHSI-supplements/labs/integrated-labs/ProximityAlarmLab/doc/04-alarm.md

 - [ ] [Attach the Piezobuzzer Module to the Cow Pi](BB-peripherals.md#attach-the-piezobuzzer-module-to-the-cow-pi).
 - [ ] Place both switches in the *left* position.
   Compile and upload the program to the Cow Pi.
-- [ ] Confirm that the LEDs turn on when you press the **left** pushbutton and that they turn off when you release the pushbutton.
+- [ ] Confirm that the LEDs turn on when you press the **right** pushbutton and that they turn off when you release the pushbutton.

 #### Generate a tone